BIO301 Advanced Cell Biology

 The following topics are covered:

-- What creates the cell`s integrity, shape and subcellular compartments
+- The cell's integrity, shape and subcellular compartments (organelles)

 - Gene regulation and the sequential path from gene to functional protein